 Region 2 has been serving seniors and people with disabilities through the MI Choice Waiver program.
 They work closely with the Lenawee Basic Needs Task Force.
 They served over 2,000 residents with a variety of services.
 They plan to use their grant to raise awareness of elder abuse and neglect in our community.
 They want to engage people with their Safe Haven project that provides safe housing for elder and vulnerable adults who might be in an abusive or neglectful situation.

-HALO, formerly Adrian Andy’s Angels began almost 5 years ago.
+HALO, formerly Adrian Andy’s Angels, began almost 6 years ago.
 It is an organization founded by parents of a young man who overdosed.
-It is a support group for parents and families of people abusing heroin and opiate.
+It is a support group for parents and families of people abusing heroin and opioids.
 They plan to use the grant to let people know where and how they can get the help they need and also to generate funds to get those addicted into rehab.
 They also want to promote that there is hope for addiction, and that it is a family disease and facilitation can break the cycle of addiction.

 August- Boys and Girls Club